-ILLEGAL DEVICE NUMBER: occurs if a device number is specified which is not in the range specified by the DEVICE statement description.
+ILLEGAL DEVICE NUMBER: occurs if a device number is specified which is not -1 to 6.

 ILLEGAL PRINT FORMAT: is displayed at runtime if the format given in an FPRINT statement does not match the number of arguments in the FPRINT statement (if there are more things to be printed than there are formats), or if the format specified is not correct.